 Chargent also supports multiple active payment gateways, so some customers choose to use different payment gateways for different currency transactions.
 Workflow rules can automate selection of the proper currency based on other criteria, and gateways can be selected through the lookup field or automated via trigger.

 The default currency is what gets sent to your Payment Gateway based on two different settings.
-The settings from the Payment Console or Payment Request when processing a payment using Chargent Anywhere.
-The secondary default setting is in your Chargent Settings under your Advanced Settings tab.
+The field you select from the Payment Console or Payment Request when processing a payment using Chargent Anywhere.
+The other default setting is in your Chargent Settings under your Advanced Settings tab.

-The currency selected will be reflected on the Chargent Order under a Visualforce field called Currency.
+The currency sent to the gateway will be reflected on the Chargent Order under a Visualforce field called Currency.
 The Visualforce field will need to be added to the Chargent Order Page Layout in order to be visible.